TyloRoberts/fosvis/README.md

 # Adding a Custom Histogram

-If you want to add a layer with custom data you can do that by setting the ```custom_histogram``` paramater to ```True```.
-You will also need to provide a txt data file through the ```custom_histogram_file``` paramater.
+If you want to add a layer with custom data you can do that by setting the ```custom_histogram``` parameter to ```True```.
+You will also need to provide a txt data file through the ```custom_histogram_file``` parameter

-The histogram data is repersented in a txt file with every line repersenting a bar in a histogram for a specific fosmid for a specific range of base pairs on the fosmid.
+The histogram data is represented in a txt file with every line representing a bar in a histogram for a specific fosmid for a specific range of base pairs on the fosmid.
 It should be in the following format:

 ```
 <fasta_header> <start> <end> <value> [options]